bhlarson/LEAStereo/README.md

 Please do not use pip install apex - this will not install the correct package.

 ### Dataset
-To evaluate/train our LEAStereo network, you will need to download the required datasets.
+To evaluate/train our LEAStereo network, you will need to download the required datasets.  [download.sh](download.sh) download and extracts the datasets used by LEAStereo

 * [SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html)